tsutterley/pyTMD/doc/source/getting_started/Background.rst

 Solid Earth Tides
 #################

-Similar to ocean tides, solid Earth tides are tidal deformations due to gravitational undulations based on the relative positions of the Earth, moon and sun [Meeus1998]_ [Montenbruck1989]_.
+Similar to ocean tides, solid Earth tides are tidal deformations due to gravitational undulations based on the relative positions of the Earth, moon and sun [Agnew2015]_ [Meeus1998]_ [Montenbruck1989]_.
+However, while ocean tides are apparent to observers on the coast, solid Earth tides are typically more difficult to observe due to the reference frame of the observer moving.
+The total gravitational potential at a position on the Earth's surface due to a celestial object is directly related to the distance between the Earth and the object, and the mass of that object [Agnew2015]_ [Wahr1981]_.
-Basic ephemerides for the sun and moon can be calculated within ``pyTMD``, and high-resolution ephemerides for the sun and moon can be downloaded from the Jet Propulsion Laboratory.
+Analytical approximate positions for the sun and moon can be calculated within ``pyTMD``, and high-resolution numerical ephemerides for the sun and moon can be downloaded from the `Jet Propulsion Laboratory <https://ssd.jpl.nasa.gov/planets/orbits.html>`_.

-Within ``pyTMD``, the tidal deformation of the Earth is modeled using a Load Love/Shida number formalism taking into account the effects of mantle anelasticity [Mathews1997]_ [Wahr1981]_.
+Within ``pyTMD``, the tidal deformation of the Earth is modeled using the Load Love/Shida numbers formalism described in the `IERS Conventions <https://iers-conventions.obspm.fr/>`_, which are based on [Mathews1997]_.
-The formalism for estimating the solid Earth tides is based upon `IERS Conventions <https://iers-conventions.obspm.fr/>`_.
 Love and Shida numbers describe the elastic response of the Earth in terms of vertical displacement (*h*), gravitational potential (*k*) and horizontal displacement (*l*).
+For a spherical, non-rotating Earth, the Love and Shida numbers are largely independent of tidal frequency [Wahr1981]_.
+However, for a rotating, ellipsoidal Earth, the Love and Shida numbers are dependent on tidal frequency, with resonances in the diurnal and semi-diurnal bands [Wahr1981]_.
+``pyTMD`` computes these frequency-dependent corrections along with the dissipative mantle anelasticity corrections following [Mathews1997]_.

 In addition to the ups and downs of tides, there is a considerable portion of tidal potential and displacement that does not vary in time, a *permanent tide* that is due to the Earth being in the presence of the Sun and Moon (and other planetary bodies).
 The `Earth is lower in polar areas and higher in equatorial areas <https://www.ngs.noaa.gov/PUBS_LIB/EGM96_GEOID_PAPER/egm96_geoid_paper.html>`_ than it would without those gravitational effects.